 Pay attention to page limits

 Another seemingly simple one, but you’d be surprised how many people overlook it.
 Page limits are in place to create an even playing field for entrants, to encourage you to communicate your work succinctly, and to ensure that judges can effectively assess each entry in a reasonable timeframe.
 Additional pages will be removed without exception before your entry is sent to the judging panel.
 We’ve done our best to communicate parameters clearly, but if you’re unsure, please play it safe and contact us for clarification.

 Don’t leave it until the last minute

 Late submissions will not be accepted under any circumstances – so don’t do anything that might affect your ability to meet the deadline.
-Although the entry system is open for a few months, in a typical year more than 60 per cent of submissions come through in the last 36 hours.
-We’re consistently overwhelmed with requests for concessions which, in the interests of fairness, we decline without exception.
+Although the entry system is open for a few months, in a typical year the vast majority of submissions come through in the last 48 hours.
+We’re consistently approached with requests for concessions which, in the interests of fairness, we decline without exception.
 Slow internet speeds, assessors who haven’t followed through, overlooked details, and problems with attachments are among the most widely cited and easily avoided reasons for not getting an entry in on time.
 You’ve been warned!